Plagiocephaly

 Management

-Reassurance is key.
-An abnormal head shape can cause a lot of parental anxiety.
-In the vast majority of cases the head shape will return to normal as the child grows.
+An abnormal head shape can cause parental anxiety, requiring an adequate explanation and reassurance.
+In most cases, the head shape will return to normal as the child grows.
+In some cases, asymmetry can persist.

 Simple measures can be taken to encourage the baby to avoid resting on the flattened area: